hpcaitech/ColossalAI/docs/source/en/features/pipeline_parallel.md

 ## Quick introduction

 In this tutorial, you will learn how to use pipeline parallel.
 In Colossal-AI, we use 1F1B pipeline, introduced by Nvidia.
 In this case, ViT and Imagenet are too large to use.
-Therefore, here we use ResNet and Cifar as example.
+Therefore, here we use bert model and glue dataset as example.

 ## Table Of Content